All Episodes

 Hey, I'm a veteran also.

-Well and he can use the VA.
+Well, and he can use the VA.

-Look, uh all a valid question.
+Look, a valid question.

 But I figured out at a strategic point, Henry's call, he was a fraud.